AI B2B Project management concept connecting execution to business outcomes

 key decisions taken

-The design and product descisions were shaped by blending trend data with real opportunities and a deeper understanding of how product leaders think.
+The product decisions were shaped by blending trend data with real opportunities and a deeper understanding of how product leaders think.

 Prioritizing scalability and intuitive designs to tackle